 Hi!
 My name’s Chris.
 I’m a scientist and I love tea.

 I completed my PhD in marine ecotoxicology at Exeter University in the UK in 2010.
-My work covers many fields including marine biology, analytical chemistry, chemical ecology and ecotoxicology.
-This research ties in to all of the SoAS’ three core research themes of food science, applied ecology and biomedical science.
-For example I am currently working on the analysis of anthocyanins and polyphenols in cherries by LC-MS, the profiling of triglycerides in human and invertebrate serum and in cooking oils by LC-MS and I’m working on profiling metabolites in pretty much anything organic using either LC-MS or GC-MS. I’m also interested in quantifying neonicotinoid pesticides in soil, plants and bee products using LC-MS.
+My work covers many fields including analytical chemistry, chemical ecology and ecotoxicology.
+For example I have developed new methods for the analysis of anthocyanins and polyphenols in cherries by LC-MS, the profiling of triglycerides in human and invertebrate serum, fish eggs and cooking oils by LC-MS and I’m working on profiling metabolites in pretty much anything organic using either LC-MS or GC-MS. I’m also interested in volatilomics and have recently developed some applications of Thermal Desorption Gas Chromatography with Mass Spectrometry [TD-GC-MS] to generate Total Volatile Profiles from a variety of different sample matrices.

 The contents of this blog reflect my personal opinions and not those of my employer.